PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/README.md

 > If no Outsiders live, tongiht, choose 2 Townsfolk: they are poisoned. [-1 to +1 Outsider]

+*You will not see the light of day.*

 ### **The Wight hunts down those who don't belong to awaken.**
 - If the Wight chooses a player that isn't a Townsfolk, they choose again until 2 Townsfolk have been chosen.